-- 1. Identification and analysis of an issuer's environmental characteristics including, but not limited to, physical risks of climate change and human capital management. - 2.
-Responsible business practices in accordance with UN Global Compact and OECD Principles for businesses. - 3.
-Active consideration of environmental issues through engagement where HSBC Asset Management considers it appropriate to do so. - 4.
-Excluding activities covered by HSBC Asset Management's Responsible Investment Policies the "Excluded Activities") as listed below.
+- 1. Identification and analysis of a company's environmental characteristics including, but not limited to, the physical risks of climate change and human capital management. - Responsible business practices in accordance with UN Global Compact Principles for businesses and OECD Principles. - 3.
+Active consideration of environmental issues through engagement and proxy voting. - 4.
+Excluding activites covered by HSBC Asset Management's Responsible Investment Policies, (the "Excluded Activities") as listed below.